neonevm/neon-evm.docs/docs/governance/overview/overview.md

 The goal of Neon's decentralized governance system is to allow the community of token holders to have a say in how the protocol evolves.
 The governance process includes core developers, application developers, operators, users, and other contributors in order to come to a consensus on solving issues and developing rules for the functioning of governance.
 The rules can be changed by contractual amendments as decided by the stakeholders.

 Neon governance is the process by which community stakeholders:
-  * Reach consensus on solving issues that cannot be fully covered by software algorithms.
+  * Reach consensus on solving issues that cannot be fully covered by software algorithms
-  * Develop rules for the functioning of governance in accordance with the decisions stakeholders make, and record and store rules within the blockchain.
+  * Develop rules for the functioning of governance in accordance with the decisions stakeholders make, and record and store rules within the blockchain
-  * Change the governance rules themselves through contractual amendments.
+  * Change the governance rules themselves through contractual amendments

-Since the results depend on Neon stability, a high level of coordination must be ensured when making changes to the management and technical processes to ensure that any changes to Neon are secure and approved by the community.
+Since the results depend on Neon's stability, a high level of coordination must be ensured when making changes to the management and technical processes to ensure that any changes to Neon are secure and approved by the community.
 It is also necessary to make the process of resolving issues related to Neon management transparent.

 ### Principles and Objectives